microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 print(f'Mean error: {mse:3.3} ({mse/np.mean(pred)*100:3.3}%)')
 ```

 Our error seems to be around 2 points, which is ~17%.
 Not too good.
-Another indicator of model quality is **coefficient of determination**, which can be obtained like this:
+Another indicator of model quality is the **coefficient of determination**, which can be obtained like this:

 ```python
 score = lin_reg.score(X_train,y_train)